Incheon International Airport: History

 International air traffic to South Korea increased after the 1988 Summer Olympics.
 In the 1990s, it became apparent that Gimpo International Airport could not cope with the increased air traffic.
 The government decided to build a new international airport to reduce the load on Gimpo International Airport.

-The new airport was originally planned to be located in Cheongju, 124 km southeast of Seoul, but due to its distance, it was opposed by Seoul and Gyeonggi citizens.
-Hwaseong, the other choice, was also rejected due to similar reasons.
-Finally, the area chosen was Incheon.

 In November 1992, the construction of the Incheon airport began on reclaimed land between Yeongjong Island and Youngyu Island.
 It took eight years to finish, with an additional six months for testing.
 Completion was initially scheduled for 1997 but delayed due to the Asian economic crisis.
 The airport was officially opened on 21 March 2001.

 On 15 November 2006, an Airbus A380 landed at the airport as part of the first leg of its certification trip.
 Tests on the runways, taxiways, and ramps showed that the airport is fully capable of handling the A380.

 To further upgrade service, Incheon and a major Korean logistics firm Hanjin Group (parent company of Korean Air) agreed on 10 January 2008, to build Yeongjong Medical Centre, which was completed in 2012.
 This hospital serves nearby residents and some 30,000 medical tourists who come to Korea annually.

 Operations

 The airport opened for business in early 2001 to replace the older Gimpo International Airport, which now serves mostly domestic destinations plus shuttle flights to Beijing–Capital, Kaohsiung, Nagoya–Centrair, Osaka–Kansai, Shanghai–Hongqiao, Taipei–Songshan and Tokyo–Haneda although flights to Beijing, Kaohsiung, Nagoya and Osaka also operate from Incheon Airport.

 Located 48 km west of Seoul, the capital and the largest city of South Korea, Incheon International Airport is the main hub for Korean Air, Asiana Airlines, Jeju Air, and Polar Air Cargo.
 The airport is a hub for international civilian air transportation and cargo traffic in East Asia.
-In 2016, the Incheon International Airport was the fifth-busiest airport in the world and third in Asia by cargo traffic, and 19th in the world and eighth in Asia by passenger traffic.
+In 2024, the Incheon International Airport was the sixth-busiest airport in the world and third in Asia by cargo traffic, and 13th in the world and seventh in Asia by passenger traffic.

-In 2016, the airport served a total of 57,849,814 passengers.